SilenZcience/cat_win/DOCUMENTATION.md

 Only displays the first and last 5 Lines of each File.
 Between the Beginning and End of the File will be displayed how many Lines have been skipped.
 Useful for getting a quick Impression of how Data in a given File is structured.
-This Argument is ignored when provided alongside with Queries for Substrings of Patterns or the <a href="#-m---more">-M, --more</a> Parameter.
 Does nothing when the File has at most 10 Lines.
 The `peek_size` Element in the Config Menu (<a href="#--config---config">--config, --config</a>) defines how many Lines to display.